Orlando Luis Garcia: Education and career

-Born in Jim Wells County, Texas, Garcia received a Bachelor of Arts degree from the University of Texas at Austin in 1975 and a Juris Doctor from the University of Texas School of Law in 1978.
-He was in private practice in San Antonio, Texas from 1978 to 1990, and a Texas state representative from 1983 to 1991.
+Garcia was born in Jim Wells County, Texas.
+He received a Bachelor of Arts degree from the University of Texas at Austin in 1975 and a Juris Doctor from the University of Texas School of Law in 1978.
+He was in private practice in San Antonio, Texas from 1978 to 1990, and served in the Texas House of Representatives from 1983 to 1991.
 From 1991 to 1992 he was a judge of the Texas Fourth Court of Appeals.

 Federal judicial service

-He was nominated by President Bill Clinton on November 19, 1993, to a seat which had been vacated by Emilio M. Garza over two years before.
+Garcia was nominated by President Bill Clinton on November 19, 1993, to a seat vacated by Judge Emilio M. Garza, who was elevated to the United States Court of Appeals for the Fifth Circuit in 1991.
 Garcia was confirmed by the United States Senate on March 10, 1994, and received his commission on March 11, 1994.
-He became chief judge on January 1, 2016 and served until November 18, 2022, when he turned 70 years old.
+He became chief judge on January 1, 2016, and served until November 18, 2022, when he turned 70 years old.

 On February 26, 2014, in San Antonio, Garcia overturned the Texas ban on same-sex marriage, ruling that the prohibition is unconstitutional and stigmatizes the relationship of gay couples in the conservative state.
 He stayed his ruling pending appeal.

-In August 2017, Garcia granted a preliminary injunction against Texas Senate Bill 4, which imposed prohibitions against certain local policies relating to immigration.
+In August 2017, Garcia granted a preliminary injunction against Texas Senate Bill 4, which imposed prohibitions against certain local policies relating to illegal immigration.
 That injunction was reversed in part by the United States Court of Appeals for the Fifth Circuit in May 2018.

+As chief judge, starting in 2020, the allegedly litigant-friendly behavior of Judge Alan Albright of the Waco division of the court led to a significant increase in patent filings in that division.
+Garcia ultimately responded to Albright's behavior by issuing a docket-stripping order that ensured patent cases filed in Waco would be randomly assigned rather than assigned to Albright by default.